Cyprus-hy/TRSOSNet/README.md

 test.evaluate True

 # compare the performance of OSNet on market1501 with TRSOSNet
+# Note that when you switch between the TRSOSNet and OSNet,
+# you should modify the LightConv3x3 function in torchreid/models/osnet,
+# just comment the other.
 python scripts/main.py \
 --config-file configs/osnet_market1501.yaml \
 model.load_weights path_to_your_pretrained_model \